avenzi/Blood-Pressure/README.md

 This is a script I wrote to plot my blood pressure over time, which I get by exporting CSV files from Livongo.
 This means that the CSV format expected is for that site in particular.

-It has only been tested on Windows.
+It has only been tested on Windows with Python 3.11

 Readings taken within 1 hour of each other will be averaged together in the plot, so it is beneficial to take 4-5 readings at a time each day.